opendilab/DI-star/docs/guidance_to_small_scale_training.md

 #### Generate statistics Z(strategies) file:
-AlphaStar used different building orders and built units derived from human replays to make agent play certain strategy during evaluation, We have multiple Z files(*.json) prepared under `distar/agent/default/lib`.
+AlphaStar used different building orders and built units derived from human replays to make agent play certain strategy during evaluation, We have multiple Z files(*.json) prepared under [distar/agent/default/lib](../distar/agent/default/lib).
 They are only for zerg vs zerg on 7 maps (KairosJunction, CyberForest, Acropolis, KingsCove, NewRepugnancy,Automaton,PortAleksander), if you want to create your own files for new maps or races, run:

 `python -m distar.bin.gen_z --data <replay path or file with replay path in each line> --name <output file name> --num_workers <number of workers>`

-Output file will be saved at `distar/agent/default/lib`
+Output file will be saved at [distar/agent/default/lib](../distar/agent/default/lib)

+Note: Only the winning side in replays will be decoded.
 ### Experiment Results
 Followings are some experiment results of supervised training:
 ![](guidance/sl_exp_result.png)